paybondpaybond

 • Sending Authorization: Payment through Gateway — use x-paybond-payment-authorization so Bearer auth still works.

-• Treating 402 + problem+json as success — only 200 + capability_token means funded; 202 + session_open_pending means keep polling.
+• Treating 402 with application/problem+json as success — only 200 with a capability_token means funded; 202 with session_open_pending means keep polling.

 • Submitting a second voucher while one is pending — wait for spend completion finalize (commit/release) before the next verify credential.